Highlights from former U.S. special counsel Mueller's testimony

+Rather than answer some questioners, Mueller often referred them to his report on the investigation or declined to answer.
+At one point he had to correct himself after saying he would have sought to indict Trump if not for a Justice Department policy against charging a sitting president, saying his investigation did not determine whether the president had committed a crime.

-Below are highlights from his comments to the first hearing before the U.S. House Judiciary Committee.
-He is scheduled to testify later before the House intelligence panel.
+Below are highlights from Mueller’s testimony to the first hearing before the U.S. House Judiciary Committee, followed by later testimony to the House intelligence panel.

 “During the course of our investigation, we charged more than 30 defendants with committing federal crimes, including 12 officers of the Russian military.
 Seven defendants have been convicted or pled guilty.”